-The majority of evictions are for a particular reason, or cause, such as failure to pay the rent or repeated violations of rental agreement.
-Regardless of the cause (unless it's criminal activity and law enforcement is involved), landlords must go through the eviction process that gives the tenant an opportunity to answer to the landlord's claims.
+Most evictions are for a particular reason or cause, such as failure to pay rent or repeated lease agreement violations.
+Regardless of the cause (unless it's criminal activity involving law enforcement), landlords must go through the eviction process that allows the tenant to answer the landlord's claims.
 There are three basic types of eviction notices that a landlord may send a tenant:

-- Pay Rent or Quit - This notice may be sent out if you have missed your rent payment beyond a certain number of days (typically included in the lease agreement), giving the tenant a few days to either pay the rent or "quit" the lease.
+- Pay rent or quit: Landlords and property managers use this notice if a tenant has missed their rent payment beyond a certain number of days (typically included in the lease agreement).
+The notice gives the tenant a few days to either pay the rent or quit the lease.

-- Unconditional Quit - If you receive this notice, it means the landlord is not giving you the opportunity to correct the offending behavior or pay back rent; you must leave (or "quit" the lease), although state laws sometimes limit the conditions under which this type of notice may be sent.
+- Unconditional quit: If a tenant gets this notice, the landlord will not allow them to correct the offending behavior or pay back rent.
+Rather, they must leave or quit the lease, although state laws sometimes limit the conditions to use this type of notice.

 Eviction Without Cause

-Landlords often can evict tenants who pay rent on time and otherwise honor the lease agreement, but must give the tenant typically 30 or 60 days in which to leave.
-But if you have a fixed-term lease (such as a one-year lease), the landlord must honor those terms before giving notice.
-As a practical matter, this means the landlord may serve an eviction notice (without cause) either at the end of the lease period or if it is a month-to-month lease.
+Landlords often can evict tenants who pay rent on time and honor the lease agreement, but they must typically give the tenant 30 or 60 days to leave.
+Under a fixed-term agreement (such as a one-year lease), the landlord must honor those terms before giving notice.
+This also applies to month-to-month tenancies, in which the tenant's lease automatically renews at the end of each month.

 Defenses to an Eviction Notice

-- Acceptance of Partial Rent - If your landlord accepts partial or late rent, he or she generally may not claim a lease violation (and thus initiate the eviction process) on the basis of the partial or late rent payment.
+- Acceptance of partial rent: If your landlord accepts partial or late rent, they generally may not claim a lease violation (and thus initiate the eviction process) based on the partial or late rent payment.

-- Poor Maintenance of Rental Property - In order to claim this defense, the tenant generally must have already given the landlord notice of the problem (such as a non-functioning toilet) and reasonable time to fix it.
+- Poor maintenance of rental property: To claim this defense, the tenant must first notify the landlord of a housing code violation (such as a nonfunctioning toilet) and allow a reasonable time to fix it.

-- Retaliation - Landlords may not retaliate against tenants who, for example, report code violations to the authorities.
+- Retaliation: Landlords may not retaliate against tenants who, for example, report housing code violations to authorities.

-- Constructive Eviction - When a rental property become uninhabitable and the landlord is unresponsive to requests to remedy this, the tenant has effectively been "evicted" by being denied a habitable unit.
+- Constructive eviction: When a rental property becomes uninhabitable, and the landlord is unresponsive to requests to remedy this, the tenant has effectively been evicted.

-- Fair Housing Act - Your landlord may not evict you on the basis of race, color, national origin, sex, religion, disability, or familial status (such as having children).
+- Fair Housing Act: Your landlord may not evict you based on race, color, national origin, sex, religion, disability, or familial status (such as having children).